How To Structure A Ballet Class

 This method works best with more elementary groups and has the advantage of being able to respond directly to the class.
 With this approach, one cannot really prepare a class in advance.
 It requires experience and confidence of the teacher and has the benefit of teaching according to the students' abilities.

 London has amazing ballet class pianists.
-I think learning to play the piano and how to communicate effectively with a pianist should be part of every ballet education's the curriculum.
+I think learning to play the piano and how to communicate effectively with a pianist should be part of every ballet education curriculum.

 In contrast to company classes and school training, preparing an open or 'drop-in' class can be tricky as it is unpredictable how many students attend and what level they are.